 Zogo launches 10 new credit union partnerships to deliver financial education during COVID-19

-DURHAM, NC (August 12, 2020) — In just three months, Zogo Finance has launched 10 new partnerships with credit unions across the country to revolutionize financial education and deliver gamified, mobile financial literacy lessons during the COVID-19 pandemic.
+AUSTIN, TX (August 12, 2020) — In just three months, Zogo Finance has launched 10 new partnerships with credit unions across the country to revolutionize financial education and deliver gamified, mobile financial literacy lessons during the COVID-19 pandemic.

 The new partnerships include:

 - White Rose Credit Union

 - Old Hickory Credit Union

 - West Virginia Central Federal Credit Union

 Since launching in November 2019, Zogo’s gamified financial literacy app has garnered over 60,000 users who have collectively completed over 1,000,000 of the app’s bite-sized lessons on intelligently saving, spending and managing their money.
 As users complete each module, they earn points — in the form of pineapples — that they can redeem for real-life rewards.

 “At Zogo, we work every day to inspire the underbanked to become financially savvy.” said CEO Bolun Li.
 “To do that, we need to completely revolutionize financial education in our country today.
 These 10 additional partnerships are a critical part of that essential mission.”